- Do you fall within our Rehoming area?

 Yes.

-Within the different schemes that we Rehome under, we do have certain equines with specific needs that will require special attention away from the Centre.
+Within the different schemes that we Rehome under; we do have certain equines with specific needs that will require special attention away from the Farm.
 We ask that you are completely honest when you complete your forms and meet the equine, this is important to find the Perfect Match.

 They are split into different Schemes so that we can provide extra support to those equines that need it.

 Our Companions may have been placed on this Scheme as they could be unsound, typically mechanically lame or lame with increased work.
-They may also be to small/weak for us to ride.
+They may also be too small/weak for us to ride.

 Occasionally.